Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 The list is a draft initial list only.
 Further entities can be

 added as needed.
-The two-letter codes have been chosen
+The original two-letter codes were chosen

 to reflect the entity in more than one language where